 Below are my most important event-related news updates.
-New training articles have recently been added to the Articles section of this website and the Endurance Team Results are being updated as they come in!
+New health, fitness & training articles are regularly added to the Articles section of this website and the Endurance Team Results are being updated as quickly as they come in!

 12-13 August 2017: